 Reduced risk of market manipulation thanks to the Mark Price

 Dual price mechanism: Unlikely to be manipulated

-Market manipulation is the act of intentionally inflating or deflating the price on an exchange for personal gain.
-Such abnormal price fluctuations may cause malicious liquidations on traders’ positions and result in a very unfair trading environment.
+Market manipulation is the act of intentionally inflating or deflating the price in exchange for personal gain.
+Such abnormal price fluctuations may cause malicious liquidations of traders’ positions and result in a very unfair trading environment.

 Bybit uses the Dual-price mechanism to protect its traders from market manipulations and ensure a fair trading environment.
 At present, most exchanges use Last Traded Price as the trigger for liquidation.
 Bybit employs Mark Price as the trigger for liquidation instead of the last traded price.
 Traders can regard Mark Price as a reference to real-time spot price transactions from major spot exchanges.
 As such, Bybit does not have the power to influence Mark Price.

 ByBit Insurance Fund